 We welcome your financial support.
 Click the “Give Now” button and select “Swains Lockhouse” on the Gift Designation dropdown menu.Give Now

-What was it like to grow up on the C&O Canal?
-Bert Swain, who lived at Lock 21 from 1957-1980, generously shared his family memories and photos for this post. (more…)
+The C&O Canal Trust is rehabilitating Swains Lockhouse at Lock 21 to become the newest addition to the Canal Quarters program.
+Bert Swain, who lived at Lock 21 from 1957-1980, generously shared his family memories and photos for this post about changes to the lockhouse and the family business over the years. (more…)